 The Krypton Factor: Badou Jack interview

-Ahead of his 19 May showdown with Adonis Stevenson, Badou Jack assures Luca Rosi that he will be the Kryptonite to Stevenson's 'Superman'...
+Ahead of Saturday's showdown with Adonis Stevenson in Toronto, Badou Jack assures Luca Rosi that he will be the Kryptonite to Stevenson's 'Superman'...

 Ever since Badou Jack first set foot and laced up the gloves in his local boxing gym in Stockholm, the city of his birth, he was instantly hooked.